Written by Dr. Amy Smith-Dijak

 In all, the Thursday afternoon session is an opportunity for everyone working on ataxia therapies to get together and compare notes.
 These kinds of events help the community figure out the best approaches to research and the most promising avenues of investigation.
 This session will be a great time to discuss treatments for ataxias and how best to study them.

-Snapshot: What Are Missense Mutations?
+Snapshot: What Are Silent Mutations?

 Our DNA (deoxyribonucleic acid) serves as a genetic blueprint for building and maintaining our tissues.
 This complex molecule contains the information needed to build proteins, written in a code made Read More…